CMB-ML/cmb-ml/README.md

 # Installation

-See next section if you don't want to install CMB-ML, and just want the dataset.
+See the next section if you don't want to install CMB-ML and instead just want the dataset.

 Installation of CMB-ML requires setting up the repository, then getting the data assets for the portion you want to run.
 Demonstrations are available with practical examples.
 The early ones cover how to set up CMB-ML to run on your system.